ARMmbed/mbed-os/tools/cmake/README.md

 Notes:
 * These steps will change when `mbedtools` implements a sub-command to invoke Greentea tests
 * Some Greentea tests require specific application configuration files in order to build and run successfully.
 For example, the `connectivity/mbedtls/tests/TESTS/mbedtls/sanity` test requires the configuration file found at `TESTs/configs/experimental.json`.

+## Naming convention

+- `mbed` namespace: Mbed CMake targets must have `mbed` prefix
+- all characters are lower case
+- words separated by hyphens

+For example: `mbed-ble-cordio`